info-beamer/package-sdk/README.md

 In this repository you'll find useful files that help you develop info-beamer hosted packages.

+## dev-mode

+[dev-mode/](dev-mode) is a rapid development helper tool that allows you to instantly sync a package that you're developing to an info-beamer device.

 ## hosted.py

 [hosted.py](hosted.py) can be used as part of an